patondev/empirica-guide/docker/README.md

 ## Docker installation (Windows)

 Please refer to this guide: https://docs.docker.com/docker-for-windows/install/.
-Please take a look at notes below:
+Take a look at notes below:

 * You have to make sure that you install WSL 2 on Windows.
 Before going to docker installation, make sure the `Install required components for WSL2` option is available.